Iowa State University

 The use of classical chemical insecticides was a major contributing factor to the increase in agricultural productivity in the 20th century, and insecticide application is still the primary management practice in use today for most arthropod pests.
 However, repeated application of chemicals almost invariably results in development of resistance in the targeted pest, with insecticide resistance already documented in more than 500 species of insects and mites.
 As a result, a wide variety of chemicals effectively employed in the past are no longer useful against many pest species.
 The repeated use of any pest management tool, including transgenic plants expressing insect-specific toxins derived from Bacillus thuringiensis (Bt), entails a very high risk of bringing about resistance.
 There is a pressing need to find new approaches to manage pests that are resistant to current management approaches.

 Limitations associated with methodology or tools commonly restrict research required for the development or full exploitation of pest control strategies.
 For example, cell lines are often lacking for primary pest species, with existing cell lines offering limited benefit.
 In addition, novel tools such as nanoparticles are under investigation for the delivery of bioactives for pest control.

-The integration of multiple pest management methods (i.e. integrated pest management, IPM) is a proven but infrequently adopted strategy for sustainable pest suppression.
+The integration of multiple pest management methods (i.e. integrated pest management, IPM) is a proven but infrequently adopted strategy for sustainable pest suppression, in part because results can be somewhat variable depending on many factors.
 Inconsistent efficacy of a given management strategy may be resolved by further research into the biology of a given pest and modeling for increased understanding of the ecology of the cropping system, resulting in recommendations for improved management.
-For example, understanding of insect dispersal and reproductive capacity is a key component for modeling the likely rate of spread of resistance from a point of origin.
+For example, understanding of insect dispersal and reproductive capacity is key to accurate modeling of resistance development and its likely rate of spread from a point of origin.